sking-dev/terraform-certification/2-terraform-purpose-vs-other-iac/README.md

 Terraform is **agnostic** when it comes to the public cloud.

-Using a cloud provider's proprietary IaC tooling can effectively tie you to that particular cloud.
+Using a cloud provider's proprietary IaC tooling can effectively tie you in to that particular cloud.

 Terraform leverages **providers** for each different cloud.